Coote Hedley: Cricket career

-Hedley played cricket whilst at Woolwich and for the Royal Engineers Cricket Club.
-He first played for Somerset County Cricket Club in 1886 before the side had first-class status before making his first-class cricket debut for the Gentlemen of England against Cambridge University in 1888.
-After playing a second match for the Gentlemen against Oxford University, Hedley made his top-level county debut later in the same season for Kent County Cricket Club against Gloucestershire at Blackheath.
-Hedley represented Kent in two further matches during 1888.
-After he took 14 Middlesex wickets at Lord's doubts were expressed about his delivery.
-With Lord Harris, who captained Kent and was a key force within cricket, "striving to stamp out unfair bowling", Hedley's action was assessed by an independent observer in his next county match.
-As a result, he did not play again for Kent.
+Hedley played cricket whilst at the RMA and for the Royal Engineers Cricket Club.
+He first played for Somerset in 1886 before the side had first-class status before making his first-class cricket debut for the Gentlemen of England against Cambridge University in 1888.
+After playing a second match for the Gentlemen against Oxford University, Hedley made his first-class county debut later in the same season for Kent against Gloucestershire at Blackheath, with him representing Kent in two further matches during 1888.
+After he took 14 Middlesex wickets at Lord's, doubts were expressed about his delivery.
+With Lord Harris, who captained Kent and was a key force within cricket, "striving to stamp out unfair bowling", Hedley's action was assessed by an independent observer in his next county match, and as a result, he did not play again for Kent.

-He played for I Zingari against the Gentlemen of England three years running from 1888 as part of the Scarborough Festival and for Marylebone Cricket Club (MCC) before becoming a regular in the Somerset side in 1892.
+He played for I Zingari against the Gentlemen of England three years running from 1888 as part of the Scarborough Festival and for Marylebone Cricket Club, before becoming a regular in the Somerset side in 1892.
 Hedley played 84 first-class matches for Somerset from 1892 to 1904, with his final first-class match for the county coming against Hampshire.
-He scored 2,395 runs at a batting average of 18.14, with two centuries and a high score of 102 against Yorkshire in 1892 and took 254 wickets at an average of 20.77 runs, including 14 five wicket hauls, three ten wicket hauls and best figures of eight for 18 against Yorkshire in 1895.
+He scored 2,395 runs for Somerset at a batting average of 18.14, with two centuries and a high score of 102 against Yorkshire in 1892, and took 254 wickets at an average of 20.77 runs, including 14 five wicket hauls, three ten wicket hauls and best figures of eight for 18 against Yorkshire in 1895.
 His service in South Africa during the Second Boer War meant that he did not play at all for the county between the end of the 1899 season and the start of the 1903 season.
 His bowling action was again the subject of discussion in December 1900, when the county captains met to discuss unfair bowling.
 As a result, Hedley was one of eight cricketers banned from bowling in county cricket in the 1901 season.

-In 1902 Hedley played for Devon in a three Minor Counties Championship matches and was awarded a Devon county cap.
+In 1902, Hedley played for Devon in three Minor Counties Championship matches and was awarded a Devon county cap.
 In 1905 Hedley, then working at Southampton for the Ordnance Survey, joined Hampshire, playing three times for the county during the season before serving in India from 1906.
+He made a total of 103 appearances in first-class cricket, taking 343 wickets at an average of 19.32; amongst these were 23 five wicket hauls, with him taking ten wickets in a match on five occasions.
+With the bat, he scored 2,834 runs at an average of 17.28; he made two centuries, with a highest score of 102.
+Wisden described him as a "free batsman with good style" and a "smart fieldsman".